1 Queen's Road: A Unique Proposition

 10. Most expensive building in the world

-ABOVE: VIDEO: Extracts from ‘Building for Tomorrow’, a documentary on the design and construction of 1 Queen’s Road in the 1980s, featuring the opening ceremony, and interior and exteriors of the completed building
+Extracts from ‘Building for Tomorrow’, featuring the opening ceremony, and interior and exteriors of the completed building.
+Materials reproduced by kind agreement of Hawke Films

 In 2006, a lobby and reception area stretching the length of the plaza from Queen’s Road to Des Voeux Road was added, creating a single point of entry to the upper floors within the minimalist glass enclosure.
 Earlier, in 2003, over one kilometre of LED lighting had been added to the structure to enable the building to take centre stage in the ‘Symphony of Lights’ harbour lighting plan developed by the Hong Kong Tourism Board.